callumnewlands/FortunaSnake/README.md

 The original Snake game for the LaFortuna Board

 ## Licence
-GNU GPLv3.0 - see LICENCE.txt file
+GNU GPLv3.0 - see LICENSE.txt file